supa2/Automaton/Introduction.md

 wifi-enabled microcontrollers that makes it easy to connect your reactive sketches to the web using the same event-driven coding technique.

-Starting with the sketch we created above, we could extend it to allow turning the blinking led on and off from a browser by calling two urls.
+Starting with the button+led sketch we created above, we could extend it to allow turning the blinking led on and off from a browser by calling two urls.

 ```c++